EPA Won't Back Down From Ethanol Requirements. What Do Automakers Say? - Environmental Leader

 Ethanol, though, has potential: oil giant BP, has said that bio-fuels could provide up to 23 percent of the global demand for transportation fuels by 2030.

 “Over the last five years, E15 has proven itself as a safe, economical and popular alternative to gasoline.
-It is estimated that American drivers have logged over 400 million miles on the fuel without a single reported case of “engine damage,” misfueling or inferior performance,” said the Renewable Fuels Association.
+It is estimated that American drivers have logged over 400 million miles on the fuel without a single reported case of ‘engine damage,’ misfueling or inferior performance,” said the Renewable Fuels Association.
 “Moreover, E15 typically offers a slightly higher octane than E10, but usually costs a bit less and also helps to reduce greenhouse gas emissions.”

-It does on to say that EPA’s waiver approves the use of E15 in all vehicles built since 2001 and that most automakers are explicitly Okaying its use in newer vehicles.
+It does go on to say that EPA’s waiver approves the use of E15 in all vehicles built since 2001 and that most automakers are explicitly Okaying its use in newer vehicles.
 That includes 80% of all 2017 cars, it adds, including: Fiat Chrysler, Ford, General Motors, Honda, Toyota, Volkswagen, Hyundai and Kia.

-While this is an economic and environmental issue, politics may be the ultimate arbiter — that the agricultural lobby has consistently bested the arguments of oil refiners and others and has been able to persuade US lawmakers that ethanol additives are good for the environment and the economy.
+Politics may be the ultimate arbiter — that the agricultural lobby has consistently bested the arguments of oil refiners and others and has been able to persuade US lawmakers that ethanol additives are good for the environment and the economy.

+2 thoughts on “EPA Won’t Back Down From Ethanol Requirements.
+What Do Automakers Say?”

+The link to the automaker claims of engine damage is from 2013 – and out of date.
+Since 2012, a billion miles of E15 use has occurred with no reports (we’ve searched) of engine damage.
+Ethanol damage on engines is out of date – do a search of news/opinion for the last few years and it is clear that those claims have disappeared.